waynedsz/sandwich_shop/lib/worksheet.md

 }
 ```

-Notice how we use `_quantity` in the `_OrderScreenState`.
-The `State` object can access its own private variables directly (we will come back to this soon).
-We've also added two `ElevatedButton` widgets, but they don't do anything yet because their `onPressed` event handlers are not defined (`null`).
+Notice how we use `_quantity` when creating the `OrderItemDisplay`.
+The `State` object can access its own private variables directly.
+We've also added the two `ElevatedButton` widgets, but they don't do anything yet because their `onPressed` event handlers are `null`.

 #### Update the `App` Widget

-Finally, let's update our main `App` widget as we no longer need to have the `Scaffold` here.
-We will now use the new `OrderScreen` as its `home`.
+Finally, let's update our main `App` widget to use the new `OrderScreen` as its `home`.
+The `App` widget no longer needs its own `Scaffold`.

 ```dart
 class App extends StatelessWidget {